-The Group's financial information set forth herein has, unless otherwise indicated, been extracted without material adjustment from its unaudited interim condensed consolidated financial statements as of June 30, 2012 and for the six months then ended (the "Interim Condensed Consolidated Financial Statements") and from its audited consolidated financial statements as of and for the years ended December 31, 2011, 2010 and 2009 (the "Annual IFRS Financial Statements") as incorporated by reference into this Drawdown Prospectus (see "Documents and Information Incorporated by Reference"), prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board.
+The Group's financial information set forth herein has, unless otherwise indicated, been extracted without material adjustment from its unaudited interim condensed consolidated financial statements as of June 30, 2012 and for the six months then ended (the "Interim Condensed Consolidated IFRS Financial Statements") and from its audited consolidated financial statements as of and for the years ended December 31, 2011, 2010 and 2009 (the "Annual IFRS Financial Statements" and, together with the Interim Condensed Consolidated IFRS Financial Statements, the "IFRS Financial Statements"), as incorporated by reference into this Drawdown Prospectus (see "Documents and Information Incorporated by Reference"), prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board.
 The Group's financial information that has been extracted from the IFRS Financial Statements is presented in this Drawdown Prospectus in rubles.